24 hours with AirPods Pro, hands-on: Thoughts so far about Apple's wireless earbuds

-Apple is releasing a new set AirPods on Wednesday called the AirPods Pro.
-They cost $249 (£249, AU$399) and they deliver two new features to Apple's headphone line.
-They're the first AirPods to feature a noise-isolating design -- with silicone ear tips that push into your ear canal -- and the first to offer active noise cancellation, which electronically blocks external noise.
+Apple just released a new set of AirPods this week called the AirPods Pro.
+At a price of $249 (£249, AU$399), the newest wireless earbuds deliver two new and long-anticipated features: active noise-cancellation and a noise-isolating design.
+The new AirPods' noise-canceling mode is supposed to electronically block external noise -- and it works, even in crowded Penn Station.
+The noise-isolating design, with silicone ear tips that push into your ear canal, come with an unexpected perk: these wireless earbuds might actually fit inside your ears.
 I got an early review sample and took the new AirPods for a spin in the noisy streets of New York, then brought them back to the office for some further listening.
 Here are my early impressions.

+Read more: Look inside the AirPods Pro: Teardown shows how hard repairing them would be

 1. AirPods Pro fit comfortably and securely